Sam-foster/Project/readme.md

   I tested the site regularly during the development process, by previewing it in the live server window and inspecting with Google Chrome DevTools at various breakpoints.
 Simultaneously, I was checking any new additions and changes on several devices available in my household.
 Any issues found, were addressed at that stage and double checked before moving on with the rest of the project.

-Only later in the project, I started using FireFox DevTools found it much easier to play around with styling changes before implementing them into my actual code which could have saved me time and multiple commits for the same element.
+Only later in the project, I started using FireFox DevTools found it much easier to play around with styling changes before implementing them into my actual code, which could have saved me time and multiple commits for the same element.

 In the final stage of the project, I have tested the site thoroughly with automatic validators and manually on different devices and in several browsers, taking into account user stories from the UX section, as per below.